akshaychandarkar/Music_Player_UI/README.md

 # Music Player UI

-A React-based music player application with a modern UI, built as part of the Samespace Front-End Developer challenge.
+## Overview

+Music Player UI is a modern and interactive music player built with React.js.
+Designed to provide a seamless music experience, the application includes functionalities like music playback, song search, and responsive design, all while maintaining a visually appealing interface.

+## Technologies Used

+- **Languages:** JavaScript, HTML, CSS
+- **Frameworks/Libraries:** React.js, React Router, Styled-components, Axios
+- **Development Tools:** Visual Studio Code, Git, Node.js
+- **Operating System:** Windows 10

 ## Features

-1. React-based frontend with responsive design
+- React-based frontend with responsive design
-2. Music playback functionality (play, pause, next, previous)
+- Music playback functionality (play, pause, next, previous)
-3. Song list display with cover images
+- Song list display with cover images
-4. Search functionality for songs and artists
+- Search functionality for songs and artists
-5. Tab-based navigation ("For You" and "Top Tracks")
+- Tab-based navigation ("For You" and "Top Tracks")
-6. Background gradient color changes based on the current song's cover image
+- Background gradient color changes based on the current song's cover image
-7. Continuous playback when switching tabs
+- Continuous playback when switching tabs
-8. Interactive UI with animations and transitions
+- Interactive UI with animations and transitions

-## Technologies Used

-- React.js
-- React Router for navigation
-- Styled-components for styling
-- Axios for API calls
+-
 ## Setup and Installation

 1. Clone the repository: